10 times Friends was incredibly problematic

 When Chandler interacted with his transgender dad

-Lesson learned: Be inclusive and respectful to everyone - don’t be transphobic!
+Lesson learnt: Be inclusive and respectful to everyone - don’t be transphobic!

 When there were only two people of colour in the show